gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy asked Dockety.

 "Negative," the bot said,
-its voice buzzing more than before.
+its voice slowing.
 "This one's… reserves… must be devoted… to resisting… integrity attacks."
-Its lenses rotated,
+Its lenses rotated a quarter-turn.
-more slowly than they had before.
 "This one… regrets… that it will not see… its friend… Crusher… again."

 That earned it another smack on its torso from Maddy.